-Trouble started for the company in February 2015 when Crystal Enterprises was awarded a \$37.8 million contract with the Maryland Department of Public Safety and Correctional

-Services (hereinafter the "Baltimore Contract").
+Trouble started for the company in February 2015 when Crystal Enterprises was awarded a \$37.8 million contract with the Maryland Department of Public Safety and Correctional Services (hereinafter the "Baltimore Contract").
 The Baltimore Contract called for Crystal Enterprises to provide food and facility maintenance services at nine (9) correctional facilities in Baltimore.
-The State of Maryland's Request for Proposals (the "RFP") for the Baltimore Contract called for 22,000 meals a day; but that rate was based on bad numbers.
+The State of Maryland's Request for Proposals (the "RFP") for the Baltimore Contract called for 22,000 meals a day; but that rate was based on incorrect and outdated numbers.1